Antipurity/webenv/docs/FUTURE.md

 With that, this really will be all I can do.
 Besides, who would ever be impressed by WebEnv in its current state, without even a GIF?

+---

 ## Post-MVP (when useful)

+- Logo, for the extension, and for remembering.

 - Communication:
     - Replace Web Socket communication with WebRTC.